-This bowl of deliciousness, with its slight tingle of spice and its lingering sweet aniseed flavour, is a delight to come home to on a cold January night.
+Mulligatawny chicken soup, with its slight tingle of spice and its lingering sweet aniseed flavour, is a delight to come home to on a cold Winters night.
 PJs on, curtains drawn, heating on full blast and a pan of mulligatawny goodness on the stove - all that's left to do is savour every drop and then hibernate until spring.

 But, people, let’s not despair, instead let’s get out a humongous bowl of chicken and wild rice mulligatawny soup and laugh in the face of coldness and darkness.
 Rejoice in the bright colours and nutritious goodness of the chicken, wild rice, carrots, tarragon, and curry powder.
 Spring will be here before we know it!! …..and so will August and our wedding!!
 So I best put those chocolates to the back of the cupboard and then get thinking about my waistline and the dress I hope to look ‘oh so graceful and fairy like’ in.
 So once the choccies are out of sight and out of mind, full attention can be given to the healthy stuff and the best way to make it tasty and comforting.

-but the recipe for this bowl of mulligatawny soup, is really simple and includes plenty of veggies and protein to get anyone back on the right track.
-Best of all its one of those recipes that can hoover up all the leftover bits and bobs in your fridge and you can even include the ones that are on the cusp of, or just over, their best before dates.
+The recipe for this bowl of mulligatawny soup, is really simple and includes plenty of veggies and protein to get anyone back on the right track.
+Best of all its one of those recipes that can hoover up all the leftover bits and bobs, including leftover turkey if you want to swap that in for the chicken.
+You can even include veggies that are on the cusp of, or just over, their best before dates.
 As this is a soup and everything is thrown in the pot and simmered down, veggies can be limp and lifeless when they go in the pan and with a bit of love and a good mix with some curry powder, they can be revitalised into what is now my favourite winter meal.